What is a consult?

 Can I discuss all my surgeries with the doctor in one visit?

-Unfortunately, no. Each surgery, top, bottom, and face, requires its own consult.
-These consults are extensive time spent with Dr. Coon in face-to-face education and discussion on surgical techniques, risks and benefits, and desired outcomes.
+Each surgery, top, bottom, and face, requires its own consult.
+During these consults we discuss surgical techniques, risks and benefits, and desired outcomes.

 What to expect after the consult?